ash-hat/ADepIn/README.md

 # ADepIn ![makefile workflow status](https://img.shields.io/github/workflow/status/ash-hat/ADepIn/makefile/main?label=makefile&style=flat-square)
-A (relatively) simple dependency injector and small utilities used by it, made to be used by frameworks and their modules.
+A dependency injector and small utilities used by it, made to be used by frameworks and their modules.

 ## Contents
 1. [Examples](#examples)